DrRadek/Chipmin/README.md

 ## About
 It's just a simple game where you produce, collect and sell microchips.

-No story, no ending, just eternal suffering.
+No story, no ending, no fancy graphics, just eternal suffering as expected from a game made in 3 days.

 ## How to play
 1. You will start with enough money to buy the most basic factory.
 You can own up to 6 factories.